BEYOND THE BOX - MURAL ART PROGRAM

 REPAIR & REMOVAL

-Artist will be contacted if graffiti is discovered to discuss options for graffiti removal.
+If an artist’s utility box art work is graffitied, the City will contact the third-party vendor to discuss options for graffiti removal.
+This may entail replacing the portion of the vinyl wrap that is graffitied.
 The City cannot be held responsible for damage caused by graffiti removal.
-The City may remove a mural from a utility box, at any time, for any one or more of the following reasons:
+The City may remove art from a utility box, at any time, in its sole and absolute discretion, including, but not limited to, for any of the following reasons:

 -

-The City determines that the mural falls under any one or more of the reasons listed under “Ineligible Entries”;
+The City determines that the artwork falls under any one or more of the reasons listed under “Ineligible Artwork”;

 -